 - These bite-sized treats are the perfect make-ahead dessert because they actually taste better over time.

-The Best Traditional Rum Balls Recipe
+The Best Traditional Chocolate Rum Balls Recipe

-Rum balls are one of the easiest and most delicious no-bake holiday treats.
+This is one of the easiest and most delicious no-bake holiday treats.
 And not to mention, they’re fun to customize with your favorite coatings, like sprinkles, chopped nuts, coconut, etc.

 If you’re looking for the best rum balls with vanilla wafers and sweetened condensed milk, bookmark this recipe!